vikassandhu999/vikassandhu999/README.md

 ### Hi there 👋

-I'm an undergead in Computer Science, working as a freelance software developer.
+I'm an undergrad in Computer Science, working as a freelance software developer.

 - ⚡ I'm a specialist in MERN stack.
 - ⚡ Facts: I prefer Typescript over Javascript.